 When was the first Women’s Equality Day?

-The U.S. Congress designated August 26 as Women’s Equality Day in 1973 in order to commemorate the 19th amendment.
+The U.S. Congress designated August 26 as Women’s Equality Day in 1973 in order to commemorate the 19th Amendment.

 How do you celebrate Women’s Equality Day at work?

-Ways to celebrate Women’s Equality Day at work includes giving cards to the women in your office, taking a moment to acknowledge the hard work they do, and throwing a girls’ night happy hour.
+Ways to celebrate Women’s Equality Day at work include giving cards to the women in your office, taking a moment to acknowledge the hard work they do, and throwing a girls’ night happy hour.